Alexwcjung/S24Corpus-final/README.md

 ### Chi-Squared Test
 In this study, we employed the Chi-Squared test to examine the differences in the frequency of 'be + past participle' and 'get + past participle' constructions between spoken and written English texts.
 The Chi-Squared test is a statistical method used to determine whether there is a significant association between two categorical variables.
 The primary goal of using the Chi-Squared test in this research was to test the null hypothesis, which posited that there is no difference in the usage of passive constructions ('be + past participle' and 'get + past participle') between spoken and written texts.
 Rejecting this null hypothesis would suggest that the differences observed are statistically significant and not due to random chance.

-#### Methodology

-1. **Formulate Hypotheses**:
-   - **Null Hypothesis (H0)**: There is no difference in the usage of 'be + past participle' and 'get + past participle' constructions between spoken and written texts.
-   - **Alternative Hypothesis (H1)**: There is a significant difference in the usage of 'be + past participle' and 'get + past participle' constructions between spoken and written texts.

-2. **Data Collection**:
-   - The study collected data on the frequency of 'be + past participle' and 'get + past participle' constructions from a representative sample of spoken and written texts.

-3. **Calculate Expected Frequencies**:
-   - Based on the assumption that there is no difference (null hypothesis), expected frequencies for each category (spoken and written texts) were calculated.

-4. **Degrees of Freedom**:
-   - The degrees of freedom (df) for this test is calculated as the number of categories minus one.
-In this study, with two categories (spoken and written texts), the degrees of freedom is 1.

-5. **Determine Significance**:
-   - The Chi-Squared test yielded a statistic of 359.143 with a p-value of 4.327e-80.

 #### Results